 There are different types of IOL

-The type of lens you will receive will be determined by a pre-surgery assessment, which will involve measuring your eyes and your eyesight, and establishing your particular requirements, for example whether you are long or short sighted, or if you favour one eye for distance and the other for reading.
+The type of lens replacement surgery you will receive will be determined by a pre-surgery assessment, which will involve measuring your eyes and your eyesight, and establishing your particular requirements for the eye lens replacement, for example whether you are long or short sighted, or if you favour one eye for distance and the other for reading.

 Your cataract surgeon will help you choose between the available lenses described below, which are typically made of silicone or acrylic: